COVID-19 Business Resources

 - Second Draw PPP Loans for certain businesses who have previously received a PPP loan

-The application deadline is March 31, 2021, or whenever funds have been exhausted, whichever comes first.
+The application deadline has been extended to May 31, 2021, or whenever funds have been exhausted, whichever comes first.
 Businesses apply through an existing SBA 7(a) lender or participating federally-insured financial institution.
 Visit the SBA’s PPP webpage https://www.sba.gov/funding-programs/loans/coronavirus-relief-options/paycheck-protection-program for more information including a list of participating lenders.

 Eligibility for First-time PPP borrowers: Must be in operation as of February 15, 2020, and have 500 or fewer employees.
 Nonprofits, self-employed individuals, sole proprietorships, and independent contractors can apply.